CISSP: The Switch to CAT

-- If you have at least answered the minimum amount of questions, the computer reviews your last x number questions and decides whether you pass or fail.
+- If you have at least answered the minimum amount of questions, the computer reviews your last x number of questions and decides whether you pass or fail.

-What Does this Mean For You on Test Day?
+What Does This Mean For You on Test Day?

 There are a few characteristics of a CAT test that impact how you should prepare and approach the exam.